3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_04/w11d05/instructor_notes/sql_joins.md

 - What are JOIN tables?
 - Why do we need JOINS?
 - INNER JOIN
-- LEFT, RIGHT, and OUTER JOINs
+- LEFT and RIGHT JOINs

 ### Preparation